andrewcooke/choochoo/docs/cda.md

 ### Coasting

-First, we need to find sections of the ride where the rider is not pedalling.
+First, we need to find sections of the ride where the rider is not pedaling.
 For this we need the cadence sensor.

 The SQL query
 [here](https://github.com/andrewcooke/choochoo/blob/master/ch2/stoats/calculate/cda.py#L39)